 At the time of this writing this outputs:

-.
-The columns are the start address
+the extra-sections.
+The columns are the start address of the section,

-of the section, the gross size (including section management
+the gross size (including section management overhead), how much of

-overhead), how much of the section is already used, and the name.
-All
+the section is already used, and the name.
+The size and used columns

-size can be used for allot
+, not all of the remaining size can be used

-ting memory, because room must be
+ting memory, because room must be left for pad

 (memory blocks

 ).
-The current section is marked
+The current section is marked with the

-with the >
+>